Ed-Fi-Exchange-OSS/Suite-3-Performance-Testing/Administration/Azure Test Lab.md

     Initial database state is that of a development environment after 'initdev'.
     Databases BAK created on developer machine, copied to VM over RDP.
-    See RestoreSqlDatabases.sql for the restore script.
+    See RestoreSqlDatabases-v3.sql for the restore script.
 Note how the Data Disk is deliberately used for both backups and restored databases.

     Then, copy extract the Northridge 3.0 Dataset zip to the VM, extracting its BAK to F:\Database Backups\
         See https://s3.amazonaws.com/edfi_ods_samples/v3.0/EdFi_Ods_Northridge.7z